-Soon after, Mr A signed Options' "Application Form For Direct Clients".
-He confirmed his UK address, age, occupation and annual earnings.
-He also nominated the beneficiary of his SIPP in the event of his death and confirmed he'd be transferring approximately £55,000 from the Armed Forces Pension Scheme ('AFPS').
-The form confirmed his SIPP was to be invested entirely into a bond provided by FPI but provided no details of the underlying investments.
+On the application form, Mr V confirmed his UK address, age, occupation and annual earnings.
+He also nominated the beneficiary of his SIPP in the event of his death and confirmed he'd be transferring approximately £52,000 from the Armed Forces Pension Scheme ('AFPS').
+The form confirmed his SIPP was to be invested entirely with FPI but provided no details of the underlying investments.